7 minutes

 Finding files across the network

 The last artefact I would like to show is how to search for files.
-This can be useful if we already have a list of known IOCs with filenames that we would like to search for, or it could be we are just hunting for ‘weird’ files.
-To search for files we can use the Windows.Search.FileFinder
+This can be useful if we already have a list of known IOCs with filenames that we want to look for, or if we are simply hunting for ‘weird’ files.
+To search for files, we can use the Windows.Search.FileFinder

 artefact.

-As example lets do a search for DLL files in weird locations, that might help us find bad stuff.
-For the SearchFileGlobTable, we will add locations to look for:
+As an example, let’s search for DLL files in unusual locations that might help us find problematic items.
+For the SearchFileGlobTable, we will add locations to search for:

 C:\Windows\Tasks\*.dll